Hakeemmidan/2048/README.md

 # Background and Overview
 2048 is a game where you could move square blocks around a contained grid.
 Once two square of the same value touch, then their values would sum and become one square.
 The goal of the game is to reach a square that has a value of 2048.
 All the squares are of even numbers.

+This game was originally made by Gabriele Cirulli.
+You can play it [here](https://play2048.co).
+This is a clone of it that I am doing to practice HTML5 Canvas.

+# Setup
+- `npm install` to install dependencies
+- `npm run build` to start Webpack
+- `npm start` to start Node server

 # Functionality and MVP
 ## 1. A 4x4 Grid (1 day(s))
 - A styled 4x4 grid is appearent on the screen